NXP/harpoon-apps/README.md

 tar -C /opt/ -xvf arm-gnu-toolchain-13.2.rel1-x86_64-aarch64-none-elf.tar.xz     # (sudo permissions might be required)
 ```

-You need to have the follow tools to clone and build Harpoon applications:
+You need to have the following tools to clone and build Harpoon applications:
 ```bash
 # Update environment
 sudo apt update